Welcome to today's edition of the Rush 24-7 podcast.

 Look to Taiwan as a model.

-Here's a free market doing even better than you're doing because they've extended freedom beyond the the narrow economic issues and into the broad political and personal issues, and they've resulted in one of the most prosperous societies in the world, even though you, China, the Beijing regime have strong armed the whole world to try to shun uh Taiwan.
+Here's a free market doing even better than you're doing because they've extended freedom beyond the narrow economic issues and into the broad political and personal issues, and they've resulted in one of the most prosperous societies in the world, even though you, China, the Beijing regime, have strong-armed the whole world to try to shun Taiwan.

-The fact is that Taiwan has prospered far beyond I mean the the uh the gross national product divided by the number of people there, give them a standard of living on the order of ten times mainland China.
+The fact is that Taiwan has prospered far beyond, I mean, the gross national product divided by the number of people there give them a standard of living on the order of 10 times mainland China.

-He gets to to Korea and he says that uh hello, you guys want a uh light water reactor.
+He gets to Korea and he says that, hello, you guys want a light water reactor.

-But unlike Clinton, I'm not just gonna give it to you and hope that you dismantle your uh nuclear weapons.
+But unlike Clinton, I'm not just going to give it to you and hope that you dismantle your nuclear weapons.

 See, this is called negotiation for our side.